RespiraWorks/PAPR/README.md

 *photo here: suggested print orientations*

 The next few steps can be done while the parts are being printed.
 The first part you need is the Gasket Jigs so if you print those first you can get moving.
-The next part is the body, followed by the outlet adapter, and the outlet adapter key, and finally, the battery back.
+The next part is the body, followed by the outlet adapter and the outlet adapter key, and finally, the battery back.
 The mask adapter can be printed separately, but it fits in nicely with the outlet adapter and outlet adapter key print.

 **Step 2:** Gather your electrical parts.